Snarkki/RandomEnemies/README.md

 4. Install the mod by dragging the zip file from step 5 into the Unity Mod Manager window under the Mods tab

 **Thanks**

+Hambeard for creating Random equipment mod.
+This uses part of it for random loots.

 Vek17 and their Tabletop Tweaks mod, couldn't understand how to actually do some of this stuff I couldn't dissect and take apart how your mod worked.
 Bubbles and rest of the discord <3